 Along with its high cliffs and hidden ledges, The Gobbins has become a magnet for many beautiful species of birds.
 This is one reason why it’s considered an Area of Special Scientific Interest.

-It is home to Northern Ireland’s only colony of Puffins where they come to lay their eggs.
-During the rebirth of the cliff path, careful consideration was taken place so that it wouldn’t impact on the local birdlife here.
+It’s home to Northern Ireland’s only colony of Puffins where they come to lay their eggs.
+During the rebirth of the cliff path, careful consideration was taken in mind, so that it wouldn’t impact on the local birdlife there.

 Also among the caves, rocks and ledges visitors can experience a variety of plants, ferns and grasses.